arleym/giffer/README.md

 Giffer
 ======

 A simple Animated Gif Presentation slide.
 Hit Esc to see listing.
+This is silly, and not very accessible.

 ### Usage
 Load this up in your browser full screen.
 Hit ``esc`` to enter your settings including a title, background image, descriptive text, CSS, and choose if you'd like the image tiled or fullscreen.